Andante

 We have found that to help schools participate we need to obtain sponsorship specifically for the concert.
 In 2007, Making Music generously provided funding and we were especially fortunate that the finance group M&G contributed substantial funding to the orchestra’s childrens’ concerts from the very beginning until 2019 as part of their community sponsorship programme.

-YOUNG PEOPLES’ WORKSHOPS
+YOUNG PEOPLES’ WORKSHOP 2024

 The ESO is passionate about encouraging young players to join orchestras so, as always, we followed up the event by providing parents with details of local youth ensembles and orchestras that their children might like to join.